-The 2020 Waste Management Phoenix Open returns to the desert January 30 at the famed TPC Scottsdale course.
+The Waste Management Phoenix Open, played at the beautiful TPC Scottsdale, is a mainstay of the PGA Tour.
 The tournament is known for its raucous atmosphere, particularly in the 20,000 seat stands surrounding the 16th hole.
 The “Greatest Show on Grass” is the best attended event on the entire PGA Tour calendar and is compelling viewing for any golf fan.
 Spectators looking to catch the full experience shouldn’t overlook all there is to see and do in Phoenix.
 The following is GolfLink’s Guide to Phoenix.

 What to See and Do

 Phoenix is nestled in beautiful desert country and surrounded by low mountains and rugged hills.
 Visiting the city during wintertime is ideal to get out and explore the area in mild temperatures.
 Hiking up Camelback Mountain is a great way to see the desert and enjoy a panaromic view of the city.
 Or if hiking up a mountain isn’t your thing, take an easy stroll through the Desert Botanical Gardens.
 The botanical garden provides one the world’s best collections of desert plants and provides a quiet backdrop inside the large city.
 It is also located near the Phoenix Zoo if you want to see the animals or go take a picture at the scenic spot known as Hole in the Rock in neighboring Papago Park.
 Kids and adults will appreciate the interactive features of the Arizona Science Center, while parents of young children will love the Phoenix Children’s Museum and its multiple stories of fun play-centered exhibits.
 Afterwards, adults and kids alike will appreciate the Phoenix Ranch Market, one of the city’s best Latino markets.
 A fresh juice stand, delicious bakery and large selection of Mexican foods provide numerous options for snacks.

 Where to Eat